sharps4/neural_network/readme.md

 ## Installation

 Instructions on how to install and set up the project.

-> [!IMPORTANT]
-> This code may need modifications to work with specific training dataset like images or text.

 ```bash
 # Clone the repository
 git clone https://github.com/sharps4/neural_network